1 killed, 5 injured in shooting at California church, sheriff says

 A fifth person also suffered minor injuries, officials said.

-The shooting happened at a church on the 24000 block El Toro Road, according to the Orange County Sheriff’s Department.
+The shooting happened around 1:30 p.m. at the church on the 24000 block El Toro Road, according to the Orange County Sheriff’s Department.

 Gov. Gavin Newsom’s office said on Twitter that he was closely monitoring the situation.